DerGuru/The-Resonant/Chapters/03-Part3-12-You_have_to_survive_first.md

 Jason blinked.
 "You know?"

-"I've always known, Jason.
+"I've known for quite some time now, Jason.
 You're not subtle."
 She smiled gently, turning to face him.
 "The way you look at me when you think I'm not noticing.
 How you always make sure I eat when you're stressed.
 The fact that you trust me with everything.
 Even RAE."

 "And you never said anything?"

 "Because I wasn't sure what I felt.
 Still not entirely sure."
 She took his hand.
-"I care about you.
+"Not sure whether to call it love.
+I care about you.
 Deeply.
 You're important to me.
-But love?
-That's complicated.
-That's scary.
+It's complicated.
+It's scary.
 And we've been dealing with so much other scary stuff that adding relationship complexity seemed like too much."

 Jason's throat tightened.
 "So... what are you saying?"

-"I'm saying: after this ritual.
+"I'm saying: after this.
 After we deal with RP-0.
-After things calm down - if they ever do - we figure it out.
+After things calm down—if they ever do—we figure it out.
 Together.
 Slowly.
 No pressure.
 No expectations.
 Just... see what happens."

 "I can work with that."

 "Good."
 She leaned her head on his shoulder, and Jason felt some of the tension drain from his body.
-"Because losing you would break something in me.
+"Because losing you would break me.
 And I'd rather have you as a friend than lose you trying for more."

 "You won't lose me," Jason promised, wrapping an arm around her.
 "Friend, partner, whatever we become - you won't lose me."

 *I approve of this conversation,* RAE said quietly through his awareness. *She's wise.
 And honest.
 And cares for you deeply.*

-**You've been listening?**
+*You've been listening?*

 *Only because you wanted me to.
 But I'll give you privacy now.
 This moment is yours.*